-- Fundamental Rights Impact Assessments ("FRIAs") are one of the proposed accountability tools in the upcoming European Union Artificial Intelligence ("AI") Act (the "EU AI Act"). - They are poised to be the most valuable sources to understand how the AI system activity landscape on the ground is changing. - Ahead of the EU AI Act's scheduled entry into force in 2024, this document looks at best practices and insights for deployers of high-risk AI systems to adopt for FRIAs based on data from the European Data Protection Supervisor's ("EDPS") survey in February 2020, as FRIAs are the DPIA equivalent under the EU AI Act. - Recital 96 of the EU AI Act states that, in order to efficiently ensure that fundamental rights are protected, the deployer of high-risk AI systems should therefore carry out a fundamental rights impact assessment prior to putting it into use.
+- Fundamental Rights Impact Assessments ("FRIAs") are one of the proposed accountability tools in the upcoming European Union Artificial Intelligence ("AI") Act (the "EU AI Act"). - They are poised to be a valuable source to understand how the Al system activity landscape on the ground is changing. - Ahead of the EU AI Act's scheduled entry into force in 2024, this document looks at best practices and insights for deployers of high-risk AI systems to adopt for FRIAs based on data from the European Data Protection Supervisor's ("EDPS") survey in February 2020, as FRIAs could be the DPIA equivalent under the EU AI Act. - Article 27 of the EU AI Act (Corrigendum Version (April 2024)) requires that, in order to efficiently ensure that fundamental rights are protected, the deployer of high-risk AI systems should therefore carry out a fundamental rights impact assessment prior to putting it into use.